 Vandalism will result in suspension or cancellation of privileges.
-Vandalism is defined as any malicious attempt to harm or destroy the data of another user or to damage other networks.
+Vandalism is defined as any malicious attempt to harm or destroy another user's data or damage other networks.
 Vandalism includes but is not limited to uploading or creating computer viruses.

-If a student believes an Ancora High School computer system or network has been hacked or they have potentially transferred a virus of any kind to an Ancora High School computer system or network they are to immediately shutdown the computer and contact Ancora High Technical Support @ 855-335-8248.
+If a student believes an Ancora High School computer system or network has been hacked or they have potentially transferred a virus of any kind to an Ancora High School computer system or network, they are to immediately shutdown the computer and contact Ancora High Technical Support @ 855-335-8248.